Teaching Mrs. Tingle: Controversy

+Originally called Killing Mrs. Tingle, the film was intended to have an earlier release date and an R rating.
+Its overall tone was darker, with certain characters being killed off.
+Holmes' character, Leigh Ann, was also much less sympathetic; in a 2023 interview, Williamson revealed the character was supposed to be a "take no prisoners" type of person, who had no issue with people dying if it meant accomplishing her goals.

-The film was originally to be called Killing Mrs. Tingle and released at an earlier date.
-However, due to the Columbine High School massacre that occurred on April 20, 1999, a huge uproar occurred over violence in the media.
-Because of this, many films and TV shows were affected and were rescheduled or re-edited.
-The film was pushed back to August 20 and retitled Teaching Mrs. Tingle, which was deemed more acceptable.
+Owing to the Columbine High School massacre that occurred on April 20, 1999—and the ensuing public outcry over the portrayal of violence in the media—the re-titled film was pushed back to August, with certain scenes being reshot or re-edited to earn a PG-13 rating.

 Reception

 Critical response

-The film received mostly negative reviews.
-On Rotten Tomatoes it has an approval rating of 19% based on 70 reviews, with an average score of 3.92/10.
-The critics' consensus reads: "As a dark comedy-thriller, this movie lacks humor and thrill".
+On Rotten Tomatoes, it has an approval rating of 19% based on 69 reviews, with an average score of 4/10.
+The site's critics consensus reads: "As a dark comedy-thriller, this movie lacks humor and thrill."
 On Metacritic, the film scored 35 out of 100 based on 32 critics, indicating "generally unfavorable reviews".

 Roger Ebert gave the film one and a half stars and compared the film to Election in its concept, but said that Teaching Mrs. Tingle fell short of Election in wit, and in that Teaching Mrs. Tingle had no sympathetic characters; although he complimented Mirren's acting.
-Common Sense Media gave the film 1 star of out of 5, calling it a "misguided teen thriller".
+Common Sense Media gave the film one star of out of five, calling it a "misguided teen thriller".

 There were some positive reviews for the film.
 Thom Bennett of Film Journal International praised the film, calling it "an entertaining film full of Williamson's familiar movie-reference-laced dialogue".
-Michael Dequina of The Movie Reporter gave the film 3 out of 4 stars calling the film "admittedly junky but wickedly watchable revenge fantasy".
+Michael Dequina of The Movie Reporter gave the film three out of four stars, calling it "admittedly junky but wickedly watchable revenge fantasy".